-You can avail some great benefits when you choose to rent a water softener for your home.
+You can avail some great benefits when you choose to rent a system for your home.
 Some of these benefits include:

-A Low Cost: This is one of the biggest reasons why people choose to rent water softeners.
-To buy a new water softener, it could cost you nearly $1,000.
+A Low Cost: This is one of the biggest reasons why people choose to rent.
+To buy a new softener, it could cost you nearly $1,000.
 When you rent, you are avoiding that large payment and making small payments once a month.

-Customer Service: It’s a good feeling to know that if something happens to the water softener rental, you are not the one held responsible.
-The rental company that you are going through will be able to schedule a time to come and perform maintenance on the machine.
+Customer Service: It’s a good feeling to know that if something happens to the rental, you are not the one held responsible.
+The company that you are going through will be able to schedule a time to come and perform maintenance on the machine.

-Low Commitment: You have the option of canceling the rental whenever you would like.
+Low Commitment: You have the option of canceling whenever you would like.
 If you feel like you might be moving in a few years, renting might be the best option for you.

-Protection From Changes In The Law: If you are living in a city that might change their mind about allowing water softeners, with renting you won’t have to worry about losing money.
-If water softeners are banned when you buy one, you will be out of a great investment for the machine.
+Protection From Changes In The Law: If you are living in a city that might change their mind about allowing this type of appliance, with renting you won’t have to worry about losing money.
+If they eventually become banned after you buy one, you will be out of a great investment for the machine.

 The Cons Of Water Softener Rental

 Just like anything good in life, there will always be the cons that you have to consider as well.
-When it comes to renting a water softener machine, the cons include:
+When it comes to renting a treatment system, the cons include:

-Pay More In The Long Run: If you are paying $25 to rent a water softener machine, you will have the total cost of a purchased machine paid off in anywhere from 1-4 years, based on the model that you have.
+Pay More In The Long Run: If you are paying $25 to rent a unit, you will have the total cost of a purchased machine paid off in anywhere from 1-4 years, based on the model that you have.